haskellfoundation/tech-proposals/proposals/053-cryptography-extension.md

 Finally, we'd also like to continue improving, unifying, and standardizing the `botan-low` factory methods used to generate bindings bindings, for improved low-level consistency overall.
 The techniques for binding to functions were refined over time, and have not been evenly applied, and there is a significant amount of duplicated code or one-off implementations.
 It would improve maintenance significantly if all of the buffer handling et al were in one place.

-## Development of a high-level libsodium-like interface

-We'd like to expose a high-level libsodium-like interface of selected best-in-class algorithms in order to make usage dead simple.
-We don't want you managing primitives yourselves - we want you calling a simple function purely or in an appropriate monad / transformer.
-This is bit of a stretch goal, however, in favor of focusing our efforts on primary goals such as replacing `crypton`.

 # Timeline and Budget

 We propose a timeline of 3 months for these new goals, with a budget of $7000 USD per month for one full-time engineer.
 Please see the [first proposal][first proposal] for more detail.